 Fishing for Derelict Lobster Gear in Cape Cod and Massachusetts Bays

-The Center for Coastal Studies is teaming up with the NOAA Marine Debris Program to recover derelict fishing gear in Cape Cod Bay and other areas of Massachusetts Bay.
-They’re using side scan sonar surveys to assess derelict gear abundance and collaborating with commercial fishermen for the derelict gear removal.
+The Center for Coastal Studies teamed up with the NOAA Marine Debris Program to recover derelict fishing gear in Cape Cod Bay and other areas of Massachusetts Bay.
+They used side scan sonar surveys to assess derelict gear abundance and collaborated with commercial fishermen for the derelict gear removal.

 Type of Project: Community-based Marine Debris Removal Grant